awslabs/graphstorm/docs/source/cli/model-training-inference/distributed/sagemaker.rst

 .. note::

-    * If you encounter a ``bus error`` during training try increasing the shared memory size (``shm_size``) assigned to your local container.
+    * If you encounter a ``bus error`` during training, try increasing the shared memory size (``shm_size``) assigned to your local container.
 See the `SageMaker Local mode configuration docs <https://sagemaker.readthedocs.io/en/stable/overview.html#local-mode-configuration>`_ for instructions on how to do so.